spiffe/spire-tutorials/federation/README.md

 # Federation Example Using SPIFFE Authentication with SPIRE 0.11.0

-This section explains how to use Docker Compose to try an example implementation of the scenario described in this tutorial.
+This section explains how to use Docker Compose to try an example implementation of one of the scenarios described in this tutorial.

+Although not shown here, you could make the changes shown in the Web PKI authentication sections to try the Web PKI scenario.

 ## Requirements